 Nevertheless, Val Guest directs with a steady hand, and manages not to make the stock shots of military hardware too glaring for the film to work.
 As the film takes place mainly on a farm, of which we see rather little (there’s a lot of talk of cows, but I can’t remember if there was actually one on screen), the production design is no great feat, but it works well such as it is, and doesn’t feel cramped or low-budget, even if that is probably what it is.
 Art director Maurice Carter would go on to earn two Oscar and three Bafta nominations.
 He also designed the sets for At the Earth’s Core (1976) and The People that Time Forgot (1977).

 Jack E. Cox’s cinematography is solid without impressing.
-Cox, a veteran of British cinematography, would shoot a slightly better known SF film a couple of years later, namely Devil Girl from Mars (1954).
+Cox, a veteran of British cinematography, would shoot a slightly better known SF film a couple of years later, namely Devil Girl from Mars (1954, review).
 Costume designer Julie Harris went on to win an Oscar and a Bafta and worked on a number of James Bond movies.
-Assistant director George Fowler later turned up as the producer of the low-budget clunker Fire Maidens from Outer Space (1956).
+Assistant director George Fowler later turned up as the producer of the low-budget clunker Fire Maidens from Outer Space (1956, review).

 At the time of its release, critic A.W. at The New York Times was forgiving and slightly amused by Mr. Drake’s Duck.
 According to him, despite the potentially inflammable subject-matter, the film is “hardly explosive”, but “gossamer light in its approach”.
 He concludes that the filmmakers “are, of course, laboring one joke, but they do come up with enough laughs to make Mister Drake’s Duck a pleasant if slight lampoon”.
 Later reviews are few and far between.
 Time Out calls the movie “a light-hearted frolic from another age”.
 Dave Sindelar at Fantastic Movie Musings and Ramblings writes: “It’s only sporadically amusing, but it does have a great cast of character actors; in particular, it’s fun to see a pre-Doctor Who Jon Pertwee as the cranky farmhand”.